-Mass valuation can be defined as analysing a set of factors to estimate the value of a large number of properties using statistical methods and standards (IAAO 2013a).
-There are a wide range of mass valuation methods like Multiple Regression Analysis (Benjamin et al. 2020, Yilmazer and Kocaman 2020, Zurada et al. 2011), Hedonic Pricing (Lisi 2019, Peterson and Flanagan 2009, Yamani et al. 2019), Nominal Valuation (Mete and Yomralioglu 2019, Yomralioglu 1993, Yomralioglu and Nisanci 2004), Geographically Weighted Regression (GWR) (Dimopoulos and Moulas 2016, Huang et al. 2010, Wang et al. 2020), Ensemble Methods (Alfaro-Navarro et al. 2020, Aydinoglu et al. 2021, Gnat 2021), and ANN (Demetriou 2017, Lee 2021, Yalpır 2018).
-With the improvements in computing power, GIS and Artificial Intelligence, Computer Assisted Mass Appraisal (CAMA) applications have become widespread and Automated Valuation Models (AVMs) have been adopted in many countries (Renigier-Bilozor et al. 2022, Wang and Li 2019).
+Mass valuation can be defined as analyzing a set of factors to estimate the value of a large number of properties using statistical methods and standards (IAAO 2013a).
+There are a wide range of mass valuation methods like MRA (Zurada, Levitan, and Guan 2011; Benjamin, Guttery, and Sirmans 2020; Yilmazer and Kocaman 2020), Hedonic Pricing (Peterson and Flanagan 2009; Lisi 2019; Yamani, Ettarid, and Hajji 2019), Nominal Valuation (Yomralioglu 1993; Yomralioglu and Nisanci 2004; Mete and Yomralioglu 2019), Geographically Weighted Regression (GWR) (Huang, Wu, and Barry 2010; Dimopoulos and Moulas 2016; Wang, Li, and Yu 2020), Ensemble Methods (Alfaro-Navarro et al. 2020; Aydinoglu, Bovkir, and Colkesen 2021; Gnat 2021), and ANN (Demetriou 2017; Lee 2022; Yalpir 2018).
+With the improvements in computing power, GIS and Artificial Intelligence, Computer-Assisted Mass Appraisal (CAMA) applications have become widespread and Automated Valuation Models (AVMs) have been adopted in many countries (Wang and Li 2019; Renigier-Biłozor et al. 2022).

-2.1.1.
 GIS-based valuation approach

 As a decision support system, GIS is an essential component of the CAMA approach.
 GIS can be utilized for revealing the effect of locational criteria on property values.
-In addition to monitoring and visualization functions, GIS also provides robust spatial analysis capabilities for mass valuation studies (Longley et al. 1994).
+In addition to monitoring and visualization functions, GIS also provides robust spatial analysis capabilities for mass valuation studies (Longley, Higgs, and Martin 1994).
 GIS-based mass valuation methods like GWR, Spatial Analysis, and Nominal Valuation offer fast and accurate assessment of properties located in broad areas.